 The mileage distance between the Middletown and Newburgh Campus is 28 miles for a one way trip and 56 miles for a round trip.

+Nursing Clinical Mileage Chart (PDF)

 Diagnostic Imaging Mileage Chart (PDF)

 Personal Vehicle

 When considering using a personal vehicle, employees must first complete the “Rental vs Personal Vehicle Mile Reimbursement Form”.
 This will ensure that the most economic method of travel is reimbursed.
 Employees who choose to use their personal vehicle will be reimbursed the lesser amount of the calculation.